Protein C and Protein S

 There are 3 types of Protein S deficiencies:

-Type 3 to a shift from free Protein S to bound Protein S.
+Type 3 is due to a shift from free Protein S to bound Protein S leading to reduced activity

 Decreased Protein C and Protein S quantity may be related to insufficient production or to increased use.
 Since both proteins are produced in the liver and are vitamin K dependent; liver disease, a shortage of vitamin K, or anticoagulant therapy that opposes vitamin K, may result in reduced Protein C and/or Protein S levels.
-Conditions such as disseminated intravascular coagulation (DIC) that cause clotting and bleeding throughout the body use up clotting factors, including Protein C and Protein S, at an increased rate, and so, decrease their concentrations in the blood.
+Conditions that cause clotting and bleeding throughout the body use up clotting factors, including Protein C and Protein S, at an increased rate, and so, decrease their concentrations in the blood.

 Although inherited mutations in the genes that produce Protein C and Protein S are relatively rare, they can result in: